TheRealGeneParmesan/Book-Search-Engine-MERN/README.md

 ## Installation

-This project uses a React front end, MongoDB database, Node.js/Express.js server and API.
-An Apollo Server is set up to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
+This project uses a React front end, MongoDB database, Node.js/Express.js and Google Book's API.
+An Apollo Server is set up to use GraphQL queries and mutations to fetch and modify data.

 ## Usage